Chat to us about Clearing

 Course Director

 Richard has been awarded the position of University Teacher Fellow in recognition of his innovative pedagogical work, and co-authored the first practical text book in the field, The Game Audio Tutorial (Focal Press, 2011).
 Along with a second volume, Game Audio Implementation (CRC Press, 2015), numerous conference presentations and workshops, and his work as chair of the Interactive Audio Special Interest group, his work over the last decade has informed teaching curricula in the subject throughout the world.
-Richard is a member of the editorial board for the Journal of Sound and Music in Games.
+More information can be found on the Game Audio Implementation webpage.

 Current Teaching